TomatenKuchenDEV/docs/docs/mcupdate.md

 :::warning Permissions

-For the setup, the bot requires permissions for editing and deleting messages in the current channel.
+For the setup, the app requires permissions for editing and deleting messages in the current channel.

 :::